eklimcz-zz/Ai--WebGLSample/README.md

 ##Ai->WebGL sample site
-A sample website showing how to take export illustrator paths to WebGL.
+A sample website showing how to take exported illustrator paths to WebGL.